 - It must be repaired, upgraded, or replaced within eight days of detecting a malfunctioning ELD.

 - A carrier should require the driver to keep a written record of duty status (RODS) until the ELD is repaired or replaced.

 How to Avoid Out of Service Due to ELD Malfunction Reporting Requirements

-To prevent being forced Out-Of-Service, it is crucial to consider what to do when the ELD device malfunctions.
+It is crucial to consider what to do when the ELD device malfunctions to prevent being forced Out-Of-Service.

-Please remember that you only have 8 days from the moment you discovered the fault (or were told of the malfunction) to have the unit repaired and restored to the vehicle.
+Please remember that you only have 8 days from when you discovered the fault (or were told of the malfunction) to have the unit repaired and restored to the vehicle.